H3yfinn/finbarmaunsell.com/src/pages/posts/birdsandfrogs.md

 ---
-path: "/birdsandfrogs"
+path: "/birdsandfrogs/"
 date: "2017-09-26"
 title: "A comparison of two bioacoustics papers and their relevance to Cacophony."
+image: './posts/classifier_test.png'
 ---

-The Cacophony Project (https://cacophony.org.nz/) is based around using technology to help improve pest control and bird conservation in New Zealand.
+The [Cacophony Project](https://cacophony.org.nz/) is based around using technology to help improve pest control and bird conservation in New Zealand.
 One of their main focuses is on collecting and analysing birdsong data.
 The idea is that if we had up to date data on the levels of birdsong in conservation areas then we can track how they are doing and also how pest control efforts are going.
 To help with this Cacophony is building birdsong monitors that are far cheaper, more durable and easier to use than the current ones.
 (I worked on these during the Summer of 2016 and they’re pretty wicked - essentially a smart phone in a tree).

 My position on the Cacophony team is in the early stages of birdsong analysis.
 Lately there has been a lot of research going on in the area which is awesome as it helps me to work out what will/won’t work.
 Ideally the birdsong analysis process will follow these steps: